Best Trekking Pants

 When you’re deciding what the best pair of trekking pants are for you, one of the most important thing to look at is how comfortable the pants feel when you wear them.
 If you have to focus on what you’re wearing while out on the trail due to discomfort, it’s likely to take your attention off of whatever you are doing, which could create risks for you, and most of all, no one wants to feel uncomfortable when they head on a fun trek into the great outdoors.

 As far as most of these trekking pants on our list are concerned, comfort usually aligns with the mobility of the pants you wear.
 When you are moving a lot outside, you want to make sure the pants move with you so you don’t wind up focusing on them, getting distracted and possibly injured.

-A lot of trekking pants nowadays are made out of nylon, but many also add some kind of stretchy material into that fabric, like spandex or elastane, which can help the material move with you.
+A lot of trekking pants nowadays are made out of nylon, but some also add some kind of stretchy material into that fabric, like spandex or elastane, which can help the material move with you.
 How well the pants fit when they are on you is also important, because you don’t want pants that fit too baggy or they can interfere with the way you move.